 3.2 In-Line Emitter — Emitter intended for installation between two lengths of pipe (irrigation lateral).

-3.3 On-Line Emitter — Emitter intended for direct or indirect (for example by means of tubing) installation in the wall of the irrigation lateral.
+3.3 On-Line Emitter — Emitter intended for direct or indirect (for example, by means of tubing) installation in the wall of the irrigation lateral.

 3.4 Multiple-Outlet Emitter — Emitter in which the output flow is divided and directed to several distinctly different locations.